Author Clark & Noonan, LLC

 If you have been charged with Unlawful Possession of a Firearm or Handgun offense in New Jersey, the consequences may seem severe.
 There are provisions in the law, however, that allow the prosecutor to deviate from a State prison offer or a mandatory parole ineligibility offer.
 Probation may even be an option for certain first time offenders depending on the circumstances.

-If you have been charged with Unlawful Possession of a Firearm or Handgun in New Jersey, or any type of weapons offense, feel free to contact the law office of Clark, Clark & Noonan, LLC.
+If you have been charged with Unlawful Possession of a Firearm or Handgun in New Jersey, or any type of weapons offense, feel free to contact the criminal defense law office of Clark & Noonan, LLC.

 Our attorneys are former prosecutors who have handled hundreds of gun and weapons cases.
 We know the nuances of the New Jersey Firearm and weapons related statutes and can help you.

 Free case review.
 Call 732-333-3011 or send us a message now.